 StudioPress Themes – Studiopress offers a variety of themes, making it easy for you to choose a theme that meets your website’s needs.
 Before I had a custom theme created, I used to use the Lifestyle Theme.
 In order to use the Lifestyle Theme, or any other Studiopress theme, you’ll need to run your site on the Genesis Framework.

 Genesis Framework – The Genesis Framework is what This Gal Cooks is run on.
 Genesis comes packed with a ton of useful tools, can be easily customized and has built in SEO tools.

 Custom Themes – If you’re willing to put forth the money, or if you’re one creative cookie, you can customize all of the Studiopress themes.
-Before I had a custom theme developed by Melissa Rose Design, I created my own header and tweaked the Lifestyle Pro theme by editing the CSS.
+Before I had a custom theme developed by Purr Design, I created my own header and tweaked the Lifestyle Pro theme by editing the CSS.